ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 } PrepareResp;
 ~~~

+The helper processes each of the remaining report shares in turn:
-Next the Helper decrypts each of its remaining report shares as described in
+It decrypts each of its remaining report shares as described in
 {{input-share-decryption}}, then checks input share validity as described in
 {{input-share-validation}}.
-For any report that was rejected, the Helper sets
+If these validity checkes fail, the Helper sets
-the outbound preparation response to
+the corresponding outbound preparation response to

 ~~~ tls-presentation
 variant {